auth0/docs/articles/api/management/v2/tokens.md

 [The manual process](#get-a-token-manually) might work for you if you want to test an endpoint or invoke it sporadically.
 But if you need to make scheduled frequent calls then you have to build a simple CLI that will provide you with a token automatically (and thus simulate a non-expiring token).

 ::: panel-info Prerequisites
-Before we proceed with the implementation, some configuration at the [Auth0 dashboard](${manage_url}) is required:
-- You must have configured a Non Interactive Client (step by step instructions: [Create a Client](#1-create-a-client)).
-- You must have authorized this Client to access the Auth0 Management API (step by step instructions: [Authorize the Client](#2-authorize-the-client)).
-- You must have granted to your Client the required scopes (step by step instructions: [Choose the Scopes](#3-choose-the-scopes))
+Before you proceed with the implementation, you must have [created and authorized a Non Interactive Client](#1-create-and-authorize-a-client).
+The Client should have all the required scopes for the endpoints you mean to access.
 :::

 ### 1. Get a Token